-Shiro Dashi vs Mentsuyu: What is the Difference?
+Shiro Dashi vs Mentsuyu: Japanese Broth

-Other than these, actually, there is one more soup broth that has gained popularity in Japan in recent years.
-That is “Shiro Dashi (白だし)”.
+Other than these, there is one more broth that has gained popularity in recent years in Japan, and that is “Shiro Dashi (白だし)”.

-The Difference: Shiro Dashi vs Mentsuyu broth
+Shiro Dashi vs. Mentsuyu

-Since Koikuchi Shoyu is used in Mentsuyu, this Japanese soup base has a dark blackish color, and as its name suggests, Mentsuyu is generally used to make the broth of Japanese noodle soups, such as udon, soba, somen, or hiyamugi.
+Since Mentsuyu uses Koikuchi Shoyu, this liquid has a dark blackish color, and as its name suggests, Mentsuyu is generally used to make the broth of Japanese noodles, such as udon, soba, somen, or hiyamugi.

 Shiro Dashi (白だし)

-Other than Shiro Shoyu, ingredients in Shiro Dashi typically include “Dashi (出汁)” soup stock made from kombu, katsuobushi, and shiitake mushrooms, light-colored soy sauce, mirin, and sun-dried salt.
+Shiro Dashi is typically made up of Shiro Shoyu, Dashi stock made from Kombu, Katsuobushi or Shiitake, light-colored soy sauce, mirin, and sun-dried salt.

 It is a multipurpose broth with a refined flavor favored by professional Japanese chefs.